geosolutions-it/MapStore2/docs/developer-guide/mapstore-projects.md

 ConfigUtils.setConfigProp('translationsPath', ['./MapStore2/web/client/translations', './translations']);

 ```
  * **Use your own configuration file** for plugins and other configurations.
-You can copy the original `localConfig.json` in the root of the project and confiure the application to load it (instead of the default one, locatedl in `MapStore2/web/client/localConfig.json`).
+You can copy the original `localConfig.json` in the root of the project and configure the application to load it (instead of the default one, located in `MapStore2/web/client/localConfig.json`).

 ```javascript
 ConfigUtils.setLocalConfigurationFile('localConfig.json');